akhavr/publications/2015/ipfs-services.md

 Client nodes render the chat to user themselves.

-Client node posts the message to the chat by calling central node [Making your own ipfs service](http://gateway.ipfs.io/ipfs/QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D/example#/ipfs/QmThrNbvLj7afQZhxH72m5Nn1qiVn3eMKWFYV49Zp2mv9B/api/service/readme.md).
+Client nodes post the message to the chat by calling the central node.
+[Making your own ipfs service](http://gateway.ipfs.io/ipfs/QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D/example#/ipfs/QmThrNbvLj7afQZhxH72m5Nn1qiVn3eMKWFYV49Zp2mv9B/api/service/readme.md).
 The central node returns the hash of an updated chat page and updates the name in the ipns.

 Clients periodically check if there was an update by resolving ipns entry - AKA poll updates.
 See next section on how we may do it as "push updates".